telekineticyeti/guildwars2_autohotkey_scripts/readme.md

 Please note this script does not know when your inventory is empty of candycorn, and will continue to run.

-Click below to see a video of the gobbler in action
+Click below to see a video of the gobbler in action:

 [![Click to see a video of the gobbler in action](https://img.youtube.com/vi/xF9km3d2qDY/hqdefault.jpg)](https://www.youtube.com/watch?v=xF9km3d2qDY)